torvalds/linux/Documentation/process/debugging/gdb-kernel-debugging.rst

     (gdb) target remote :1234

-Examples of using the Linux-provided gdb helpers
+Examples of using the GNU/Linux-provided gdb helpers
 ------------------------------------------------

 - Load module (and main kernel) symbols::